 timezone: "Europe/Amsterdam"

-The confiration is quite straightforward.
+The configuration is quite straightforward.
 Note there are two package-ecosystem sections defined.
 One of these is for pip, which will also work for pipenv and poetry.
 The other will keep any GitHub actions you use up to date.
 We'll be using one of these soon, so it seemed good to add it.
 You can set the schedule however makes sense for your workflow.
 You don't need to set assignees and reviewers, but I like to add them so they show up in my GitHub notifications and I can make sure I don't miss anything.
 Not every update will be able to be merged automatically, so it's good to know about them.

 One other important thing here is the allow section.
-Here I've set dependency-type to all, which means that subdependencies will also be updated.
+Here I've set dependency-type to all, which means that sub-dependencies will also be updated.
 Without this, only explicitly defined dependencies will be updated.

-Other configuration options are availble.
+Other configuration options are available.

 Adding this file is enough for dependabot to submit pull requests on your repo with package updates.
 We need to do a bit more to get them merging automatically.
 For this, we need GitHub Actions.